NillionNetwork/nilai-vibe/README.md

   - Execute shell commands in a stateful terminal (`bash`).
   - Recursively search code with `grep` (with `ripgrep` support).
   - Manage a `todo` list to track the agent's work.
-- **Project-Aware Context**: Vibe automatically scans your project's file structure and Git status to provide relevant context to the agent, improving its understanding of your codebase.
+- **Project-Aware Context**: nilai-vibe automatically scans your project's file structure and Git status to provide relevant context to the agent, improving its understanding of your codebase.
 - **Advanced CLI Experience**: Built with modern libraries for a smooth and efficient workflow.
   - Autocompletion for slash commands (`/`) and file paths (`@`).
   - Persistent command history.
-  - Beautiful Themes.
+  - Beautiful themes.
 - **Highly Configurable**: Customize models, providers, tool permissions, and UI preferences through a simple `config.toml` file.
 - **Safety First**: Features tool execution approval.